SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Explore Frontpoint’s equipment packages, monitoring plans, and pricing options

-As a comparison, SimpliSafe’s cheapest package includes comparable equipment – a hub and keypad, a door sensor, and a motion sensor – but costs $200, even on sale.
-In other words, you can get more sensors, a smoke detector, and two security cameras from Frontpoint for just $40 more.
+For comparison’s sake, SimpliSafe’s cheapest package includes comparable equipment – a hub and keypad, a door sensor, and a motion sensor – but right now costs $125 (that, too, is a sale price).
+That’s almost double Frontpoint’s price.

 If you’re interested in other affordable home security options, check out our list of the most affordable security systems of 2025.